vbtc/pyblinktrade/README.md

-pybrlinktrade - Utilities for Blinktrade platform
+pyblinktrade - Utilities for Blinktrade platform